0xPolygonID/tutorial-examples/on-chain-verification/README.md

 2. Open the app and set a pin for security

-3. Follow the [Issue a Polygon ID claim](https://polygontechnology.notion.site/Issue-yourself-a-KYC-Age-Credential-claim-a06a6fe048c34115a3d22d7d1ea315ea) doc to issue yourself a KYC Age Credential attesting your date of birth.
+3. Issue yourself a Credential of type `Kyc Age Credential Merklized` from the [Polygon ID Issuer Sandbox](https://issuer-v2.polygonid.me/)

 ## Instructions to compile and deploy the smart contract